kmtsui/wcsim_hybrid_attenuation_fit/README.md

 The sample and fit configurations are defined in the toml file `config.toml`.
 See `app/config/config.toml` for detailed explanation.

-`AnaSample` class handles the input of analysis samples and loads the PMT hits and geometry.
-Modify `AnaEvent` and `AnaTree` classes to load extra information if necessary. `AnaSample` bins the PMT hits according to the binning defined in `config.toml`.
+`AnaSample` class handles the input of analysis samples to load the PMT hits and geometry.
+Modify `AnaEvent` and `AnaTree` classes to load extra information if necessary. `AnaSample` bins the PMT hits (p.e.) according to the binning defined in `config.toml`.

-`AnaFitParameters` class defines the fit parameters which parameterize the number of PMT hits observed in the each sample bin.
+`AnaFitParameters` class defines the fit parameters which parameterize the number of hits expected in each PMT.
+The expected numbers are compared with the observation in `AnaSample` to compute a chi2.

-`Fitter` class does the chi2 minimization and saves the output in `fitoutput.root`.
+`Fitter` class does the chi2 minimization with respect to the fit parameters and saves the output in `fitoutput.root`.